King of Pentacles

 Hades

-Hades is both a place and a God.
-He was also known as Aïdes to the ancient Greeks, which means the unseen one.
-Like death itself, Hades was seen to be a pitiless rule-follower who was unmoved by prayer or earthly justice.
-He was also known as Ploutōn which means wealth giver or in Latin, Pluto (‘the rich one’).
+Hades is both a place and a god.
+The ancient Greeks knew him as Aïdes ('the unseen one').
+Like death itself, Hades was a pitiless rule-follower, unmoved by prayer or earthly justice.
+He was also known as Plouton ('wealth-giver'), or in Latin, Pluto ('the rich one').

 Although we know his as Hades (Háidēs), that name was not used often for fear that uttering his name might make him appear (much like the Christian devil).
-He is rarely depicted in ancient art as he was so feared; painting him may draw his gaze towards you!
+Ancient art rarely depicts him, as he was so feared: painting him drew his gaze toward you.

-As noted in the previous section, his wealth comes from the fact that everything starts from the ground, and also ends in it.
+His wealth stems from an absolute fact: everything starts from the ground, and everything ends in it.

-Outside the Abduction of his Queen Persephone, Hades is depicted in myth as fair but also cold and without favor.
-Death saw no favorites, instead applying the same laws to everyone.
-Prince or pauper, all were the same once in the earth.
+Outside the abduction of his Queen, Persephone, myth depicts Hades as fair, cold, and without favor.
+Death saw no favorites, applying the same laws to everyone.
+Prince or pauper, all are equal once in the earth.

-The only thing known to anger him was when mortals tried to escape his kingdom.
-In such matters only his wife the Queen of Pentacles could be reasoned with – if you wanted to return someone to the land of the living, you had to convince Persephone.
+The only action known to anger him was a mortal attempting to escape his kingdom.
+In such matters, only his wife, the Queen of Pentacles, could be reasoned with.
+If you wanted to return someone to the land of the living, you had to convince Persephone.

-The archeological/historical origin of the God Hades is lost to antiquity, although there is a suspicion that Dionysus and Hades may be from the same ancient historical root.
+The archaeological origin of the god Hades is lost to antiquity, although evidence suggests Dionysus and Hades share the same ancient historical root.

 Description and Symbology

-Behind his throne we see Cerberus, the three headed dog who guarded the gates of the kingdom of Hades.
-We also see a castle that the king has built with his wealth – a place of security and total protection.
-Few would want to break into the land of the dead as there is rarely a way back out!
+Behind his throne we see Cerberus, the three-headed dog who guarded the gates of the kingdom of Hades.
+A castle built from the King's immense wealth dominates the background: a place of security and absolute protection.
+Few attempt to break into the land of the dead, for there is no way back out.

 The king

 The King of Pentacles is dressed in fine but dark clothes, and his throne is deep underground.
-We see one leg of the king is armored, suggesting that despite his clothes, he is not just a man of fashion and finery – there is a fighting man underneath who is disciplined, courageous and committed person who has already won many battles in reaching his position.
+We see one leg of the king is armored, suggesting that despite his clothes, he is not just a man of fashion and finery.
+There is a fighting man underneath who is a disciplined, courageous and committed person.
+He has won many battles in reaching his position.

 The helmet